 An amplifier has the smooth and organic sound that only tubes can provide combined with the dynamics and slam of the solid-state.
 Well, that is a Hybrid amplifier and has advantages and disadvantages.
 Another choice, to buy a stereo amplifier or buy two separate mono-block amplifiers.
 But, then you will need a control unit or pre-amplifier to join the mono-blocks together.

 And this is another expense.
-But it all depends on what you are looking for.
-If space is not a concern, then this is an excellent solution because mono-block amplifiers represent excellent value for money.
+But it all depends on what you are looking for, and If space is not a concern, then this is an excellent solution because mono-block amplifiers represent excellent value for money.
 The old school where to start?

 The loudspeakers are the last link in the chain.
 But, the right size loudspeaker can make or break the system.
 You are looking for a cabinet with a driver with high efficiency.
 Somewhere above, 90db is acceptable.
 But, if you can find a bit more 92/93/95 is ideal.